Heads up, Empowered Shoppers, we’re a participant in affiliate marketing programs. For more information, see our disclosure here.

 8. Kinetic Sand

-Messy play seems to be the name of the game.
+The messy play seems to be the name of the game.
 Kinetic sand is another very popular recommendation.
-We like to play with out kinetic sand by throwing in some empty easter eggs as molds, toy construction cars, dinosaurs, and more to create a fun play experience.
+We like to play without kinetic sand by throwing in some empty easter eggs as molds, toy construction cars, dinosaurs, and more to create a fun play experience.

-You can also use a lot of the same toys you use for the play-doh with the kinetic sand as well.
-One set of tools, two different mediums, endless hours of fun.
+You can also use a lot of the same toys you use for the Play-Doh with the kinetic sand as well.
+One set of tools, two different mediums, and endless hours of fun.
 Sounds like a win-win to me.

 9. A Play Sink, Water Table, or Buckets of Water